Anger, Love And Forgiveness

 Both healthy anger and total forgiveness involve the power of healthy release and letting go, which takes you out of the victim position.
 This can only occur in a container of love and forgiveness.
 Anger can only be healthy when accompanied by some degree of wisdom and love, and the five stages of forgiveness can only be completed when they are based on love for yourself and/or another person.

-Learn more right now--preview this CD program:
+Learn more right now--preview this audiobook below right now!

 LOVE, ANGER AND FORGIVENESS: